-Are you and Experience Officer?
+Are you an Experienced Officer?

-We'd like to speak with you!
+We would like to speak with you!

 Discover The 80-Factor